 The Laboratory unit of assessment has a qualifying mark of 40%.

 Problem sets are provided during the weekly 1 hour tutorial on solid state physics, together with model answers to these questions, which allow the students to test their understanding of course material.
-Formative assessment during the laboratory classes is provided by an online quiz for each experiment carried out each week by the students to prepare for the forthcoming laboratory experiment.
+Formative assessment during the laboratory classes is provided by feedback from laboratory demonstrators and academic staff.

 Verbal feedback is provided during the weekly 1 hour tutorial throughout the semester.
 Model solutions are provided for the questions on the problem sets to provide students with feedback on their problem-solving ability.
 Feedback during the laboratory classes is provided by demonstrators and staff giving verbal feedback and support during the class.